danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="auth.checkPhone.html" name="auth.checkPhone">Check if this phone number is registered on telegram: auth.checkPhone</a>

-* <a href="messages.acceptEncryption.html" name="messages.acceptEncryption">Confirms creation of a secret chat: messages.acceptEncryption</a>

 * <a href="messages.receivedMessages.html" name="messages.receivedMessages">Confirms receipt of messages by a client, cancels PUSH-notification sending.: messages.receivedMessages</a>

-* <a href="messages.receivedQueue.html" name="messages.receivedQueue">Confirms receipt of messages in a secret chat by client, cancels push notifications.: messages.receivedQueue</a>

 * <a href="geochats.createGeoChat.html" name="geochats.createGeoChat">Create geochat: geochats.createGeoChat</a>